 A meta description is a section of HTML code containing a short summary of what is on your page.
 In your website’s code, it looks something like this:

 When someone sees your meta description in a Google search, it looks like this:

-In general, the purpose of the meta description is to briefly describe what the reader will experience when they arrive at your web page.
+In general, the purpose of the meta description is to briefly describe what the reader will experience when they arrive at your web page from one of the many search engines available to them.
 In other words, it should give enough information about your content that someone will want to click on your link to learn more.

 Why is Your Content’s Meta Description Important?

 Your business does get an indirect benefit from having an effective meta description.
 Consider this: Google uses click-through-rate (CTR) as a means of determining whether your content is a good result.

 If you have awesome meta descriptions that are a fair representation of your content, tons of people click on them and don’t immediately hit the “back” button, Google will take notice.
 These metrics will help show Google that visitors are getting what they want and expect, and your rankings will improve.

 Back in 2017, Google increased the allowable length for meta descriptions to 320 characters.
 Digital marketers were thrilled and quickly began re-writing meta descriptions to eat up the extra real estate even though several officials with Google advised against lengthening descriptions.
 The celebration was short-lived.
 To get the results that you want from Google; it turns out there is an ideal meta description length.